 - Call for proposals typically opens in February and closes in Late Feb/March.

 - NC State students may also, in addition to presenting at NC State, present at the State of NC Undergraduate Research and Creativity Symposium (SNCURCS) in November each year, NCUR in April and/or, present at a national discipline conference, and/or publish in a professional journal.

 - Students will typically be notified concerning funding in April.

-- If you receive a Fall and Spring or Spring only grant, you ARE eligible to apply for additional funding during the summer.
+- If you receive a Fall and Spring or Spring only award, you ARE eligible to apply for additional funding during the summer.

 Funding Amounts (see details above):

 - Summer – Maximum $2,500* ACC AC Fellowships or a maximum of up to $2,000 OUR UGR Awards